What is effective sucking?

 Watch your baby's jaw.
 You should see rhythmic movement in the muscle that runs from the lower jaw to the ear when she or he is sucking deeply.
 You should also notice rhythmic movement that begins at the edge of the baby's chin and travels down her or his throat as baby sucks and swallows.
 You should NOT see deep dimpling of his cheeks.

 Allow your baby to direct feedings.
 Your baby will detach him- or herself when satisfied.
 After this happens, you can offer the other breast if your baby still seems hungry.
-If your baby frequently falls asleep at the breast within a few minutes of latch-on or your baby frequently breastfeeds for 35 minutes on the first breast without self-detaching, discuss this with your baby's doctor or a certified lactation consultant (IBCLC).
+If your baby often falls asleep at the breast within a few minutes of latch-on or your baby often breastfeeds for 35 minutes on the first breast without self-detaching, discuss this with your baby's healthcare provider or a certified lactation consultant.